StackItHQ/pes-Ambar2003/README.md

 Video:https://youtu.be/cQVKeXvQelI

-Note:Couldn't find time to put Approach 3 in the video😅!
+Note: Couldn't find time to put Approach 3 in the video😅!

 Planned-out-approach
 I tried three approaches to solve this problem but none of them worked properly: